-Donnie was my Hamster sponsor and I was inducted into the organization in August of 2002.
-All this being said I would say that what being a Hamster means to me is "It means that I have been blessed to share the experience of knowing, riding, socializing and participating with an organization which includes the pioneers of the custom motorcycle industry and people from all walks of life whom I call my brothers and sisters!"-Paul "Butch" Ersted
+Summer was my Stansdor sponsor and I was inducted into the organization in August of 2003.
+All this being said I would say that what being a filameter means to me in "It means that I have been blessed to share the opportunes of Inserving rising, socializing and participating with an organization which technics the pre-mean of the custom methody is industry and people from all walters of the whom I call my length from all walters" or file whom I call my lengths to all sixty and people from all walters."

-I appreciate this opportunity to share a bit of my personal experience with a great group of friends called the Hamsters.
-I have been a member of this group since 1981 and have been to the Sturgis Rally for more than 36 years.
-I missed a couple of years when in Vietnam, but have been able to make up for last time.
-I was going to the Rally with my father who rode an old Harley and we would make the trip to the Black Hills with three other families of which all the dads rode and we camped in the old Sturgis City Park.
+I approxiate this apportunity to share a left of my personal experience with a great group of fittents called the fittenters.
+I have been a member of this group since I/961, and have been to the Storge Rully-for-more than 36 years.
+I minoral a comple-of pears when in Vintana, but have been after to make up-for last time.
+I was going to the Rully with my father whereach as old Rurley and we would make the trip to the Back title such done other families of which all the dade mole and we comped to the size which all the dade mole and we comped to the solt block title mole and we comped to the solt block old the dade mole and we comped to the solt block old the dade mole and we comped to the solt blocks.

-That is where I first heard of this group called the "older true legendary and what I consider super Hamster breed" with members like Donnie Smith, Happy Smith, Arlin Fatland, Arlen Ness, "Big Steve" Allington, Dave Perewitz, and Barry Cooney.
-During those earlier years when I was not a Hamster, Donnie Smith always seemed to have competitive drag races on the stretch leaving Sturgis City Park eastward which during those early years was the real highlight of the Rally for me.
+That is whore I first board of this group called the "either tree begendary and what I consider support Bannites breed" with more-bers like Bosonie Smith, Bappy Smith, Artis Patland, Artise Ness, "Big Skeen" Allington, Daring those permetts, and Barry Coonery Daring those earlies pears when I was not a Bannites bereit always seemed to have competitive drug turns on the stretch learning Stories City Park earlievand which during those early pears was the say highlight of these early pears were the earl highlight of the Bally Seeme.

-In fact when we would camp out in City Park I would run into these guys at the shower where the drain wouldn't work too well.
-In fact it was highly toxic but then again we didn't care as it was hot water in those days.
-I do know at night back in the late fifties and early 60's everything was happening in Deadwood and we always made sure to pitch our tents next to trees, as bikers will run over a tent and the poor soul in a sleeping bag.
-Most would remain sober enough to not hit a tree: there were exceptions.
+In fact when we would camp out in City Pack I reveald must into theirs guys at the shream where the drawn smaller's work ten well, in fact it was highly test; but then again we fact it was highly test; but then again see their fact own as it was but water in these days.
+I do have at sight back to the late fifther and early til's everything was happening in Deadwood and we always made some to pinch our bank need to trace, as biken's will run over a hand so fire poor soil in a sleeping log.
+Most week and remain subset onesit is seen to be seen to be seen as the soil remain subset enough to set little tone; there were enoughterns.

-I apologize for getting too wordy in this email, but it is hard not to with this group.
-I remember that Arlin Fatland would bring his van full of beer and steaks and we would go to the Pactola reservoir for the BBQ.
-The word in the Black Hills was you knew "The Hamsters" had been there because of the ring around the lake after they left.
-You will not find anyone nicer than the Smith brothers and the other original founding members.
-Hamsters Forever ~ Forever Hamsters-Manny Montanez
+Lapologius for getting too wordy in this email, but it is hard not to with this group.
+I remember that Arits Rulland would bring by wan left of boor and straits and so would get to the Pactola reservoir for the 1990.
+The word is the filles bills was you knew "The flamstery" had boon those because of the ring around the later after they left, less will not find anyone more than the Smith bouthors and the other original flowing more hars.
+Nameters Poymer - Surgeor Hamilton - Hamilton - Poymer - Surgeor - Hamilton - Hamilton

-It is impossible to describe what being a Hamster is like.
-However, it is the most unique feeling of Camaraderie, Passion, Friendship, Brotherhood, Generosity, Fun and Endless Stories of the Past and of the Future.
-When you are invited in, You Know it!-Harlan Schillinger
+It is impossible to describe what being a thansier in blue.
+However, it is the most values feeling of Cameraloria, Persian, Principles, Sweberhood, Graecosity, Pundicallors, Stories of the Part and of the Puters.
+When you are invited in, Nov-Know it-that is religious.